Kays-Somewhere/CTF-Write-Ups/Diver OSINT 2025/night_accident.md

 ### Question
 https://www.youtube.com/watch?v=jHgqCpJNL28

 In this video, where did the car and bus almost collide?
+(Flag is a pin)

 The video showed a buses dashcam recording of a close call where two buses almost collided.
 From the video I was able to gather:
 -	The bus line was SBS Transport